 You need to have your phone battery well charged for the whole day.
 Small, portable power banks are on Amazon for under $10 or nicer, portable power banks for under $55.

 7. Ziploc bags or a waterproof pouch

 This method is perfect for storing your wallet, money, cell phone and driver’s license when you’re going on a water ride or trying to survive a Florida thunderstorm.

 Certainly, many places have free lockers – or reasonably priced lockers – where you can store your stuff while you ride coasters or water rides.

 But that little extra layer of plastic may be the only thing standing between you and disaster.

-Year-round lip balm is a good idea.
+Year-round balm for your lips with SPF is a good idea.
 Sunscreen through spring and summer into fall, truly all year, is mandatory.

 Tampons and pads are, of course, available at most parks.
-But it’s never a bad idea to carry a few extra.
+But it’s never a bad idea to carry a few extras.